Saturday, March 2, 2013

 4. Allow the user to press and hold the select button on their iPhone's headphones to start or stop the run.
 This feature is essential in a race or a competitive event since the runner is unable at the moment of crossing the start or finish lines to access their iPhone, and iSmoothRun's auto-pause feature would not be helpful since the runner cannot slow as they approach the start or leave the finish line area.

 Until the final item is incorporated into a future release of iSmoothRun, I will continue to primarily rely upon my Garmin Forerunner in races.
-Nevertheless, noting the many benefits of iSmoothRun for training runs, and recognizing that the App costs only $4.99, I highly recommend it.
+However, given the many benefits of iSmoothRun over the Garmin Forerunner for training runs, and recognizing that the App costs only $4.99, I highly recommend it.

-There are many other important iSmoothRun features.
-To learn more either visit the developer's website or watch the following video:
+There are many other important iSmoothRun features beyond those mentioned above.
+To learn more suggest you visit the developer's website.

 ReplyDelete